Multi-Robot Pickup and Delivery via Distributed Resource Allocation: Simulations on Gazebo

 \subsection{Results}

-We performed three Monte Carlo simulations on random instances of problem~\eqref{eq:PDVRP} on the described platform with Turtlebot3 robots.
+We performed $3$ Monte Carlo simulations on random instances of problem~\eqref{eq:PDVRP} on the described platform with TurtleBot3 robots.
+We test the behavior of the proposed scheme when both the number of requests $|R|$ and the number of robots $N$ are varied.
+In this way it is possible to assess the performance of the algorithm if $|R| > N$ or if $|R| < N$.

-\emph{First simulation.} To begin with, we test the optimality of the computed solution while varying the number of robots $N$.
-We perform $50$ Monte Carlo trials for each value of $N$ and we fix $\delta = 0.9$ to prioritize feasibility over optimality (cf. Section~\ref{sec:discussion_parameters}).
+\emph{First simulation.} To begin with, we test optimality of the solution computed by the algorithm while varying the number of robots $N$.
+We perform $50$ Monte Carlo trials for each value of $N$ and we fix $\delta = 0.1$ to prioritize optimality over feasibility (cf. Section~\ref{sec:discussion_parameters}).
 For each trial, $10$ pickup requests and $10$ corresponding deliveries are randomly generated on the plane.
-In Figure~\ref{fig:montecarlo_cost_error}, we show the cost error of the solution actuated by robots after $250$ iterations of the distributed algorithm, compared to the cost of a centralized solver, with varying number of robots.
-The figure highlights that the distributed algorithm is able to achieve an average $20\%$ suboptimality.
+In Figure~\ref{fig:montecarlo_cost_error}, we show the cost error of the solution actuated by robots after $250$ iterations of the distributed algorithm (in blue), compared to the cost of a centralized solver, with varying number of robots.
+The distributed algorithm achieves an average $30-40\%$ suboptimality.

+\emph{Comparison with distributed baseline approach.} The solutions are confronted with a distributed greedy market-based algorithm as follows.
+Upon receiving the task requests and filtering out those that cannot be performed due to insufficient load capacity, each robot initially self-assigns the pickup task closest to its position together with the corresponding delivery.
+Then, it self-assigns the next pickup task closest to the last delivery location, and so on until the task list is empty.
+To remove ties, robots compute the cost of performing each pickup-delivery pair, and then perform a min-consensus algorithm to decide the robot with the lower cost.
+This algorithm is run up to its convergence to the best attainable value.
+The cost error obtained with this approach is depicted in Figure~\ref{fig:montecarlo_cost_error} (in red).
+From the figure, it emerges that our approach outperforms the baseline since it achieves lower suboptimality levels.

 \emph{Second simulation.} Now, we assess the behavior of the cost error while varying the total number of requests.
 Specifically, we consider a team of $20$ robots and we let the number of requests $|R|$ vary from $4$ to $24$ (with $\delta = 0.9$).
 For each of these values of $|R|$, we perform $50$ trials and we let the robots implement the solution after $250$ iterations of the distributed algorithm.
 The results are depicted in Figure~\ref{fig:task_cost_error} and Figure~\ref{fig:cost_comparison}.
 Notably, as it can be seen from Figure~\ref{fig:task_cost_error}, the mean relative error remains constant while increasing the number of requests.
 This is an appealing feature of the proposed strategy considering the fact that, as depicted also in Figure~\ref{fig:cost_comparison}, the global optimal cost increases with the number of tasks.